ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 symmetrically with HMAC, then this is a simple symmetric key.
 If it is done with ECC, such as an IEEE DevID {{IDevID}}, then this is the private part of the EC key pair.
-If ECDAA is used, (e.g., as used by Ehnaced Privacy ID, i.e. EPID) then it is the key material needed for ECDAA.
+If ECDAA is used, (e.g., as used by Enhanced Privacy ID, i.e. EPID) then it is the key material needed for ECDAA.